Suddenly Last Summer: 2006 off-Broadway

 An off-Broadway production in 2006 by the Roundabout Theatre Company starred Blythe Danner, Gale Harold and Carla Gugino.

 2015 Sydney Theatre Company

 The play was part of the Sydney Theatre Company's 2015 season.
 Director Kip Williams blended live camerawork with traditional stagecraft in a production starring Eryn Jean Norvill as Catherine and Robyn Nevin as Venable.
 The production received three nominations at the 2015 Helpmann Awards, with Nevin nominated for Best Actress, the production nominated for Best Play, and Williams winning for Best Director.

 2017 Théâtre de l'Odéon, Paris

 A French translation of the play was staged at the Théâtre de l'Odéon in March-April 2017.
 Stéphane Braunschweig directed Luce Mouchel as Mrs. Venable, Marie Rémond as Catherine, Jean-Baptiste Anoumon as Dr. Cukrowicz, Océane Cairaty as Miss Foxhill, Virginie Colemyn as Mrs. Holly, Glenn Marausse as George, and Boutaïna El Fekkak as Sœur Félicité.

+2026 opera adaptation

+A new opera adaptation of the play, composed by Courtney Bryan with a libretto by Gideon Lester and Daniel Fish, premiered at Bard SummerScape from June 25 to July 19, 2026.

+2027 National Theatre adaptation

+A revival running between February 19 and April 24, 2027 has been announced at the National Theatre in London, UK, starring Emma Corrin and Harriet Walter.